Skip to main content

 Your Spiritual Packing List

 Beyond the physical items, remember to prepare your heart.
-The most important mission trip essentials are spiritual.
-Pray over your bag and your heart before you leave home.
+Most mission trip essentials are spiritual.
+Pray over your team, the vehicles, your project supplies, and your heart before you leave home.
 Ask God to fill you with compassion, flexibility, a servant's heart, and humility as you go.
-Your positive, willing attitude is the most important thing you’ll bring with you on this journey.